CsillaFarkas/ParetoPick-R/README.md

   * outlier testing in default run?
   * check for missing files
   * automate widest range function to config writing for it to work in python

-* AHP and Cluster Analysis tabs
-  * four checkboxes with default selection being pareto front, show axis stuff only when pareto front is selected
-  * better graphical representation of decison space across solutions:
-  * plot PCA variables against objectives, as one of four checkboxes, show new set of drop down menus when selected

 ## Workflow
 * General
   * convert_optain requires some failsafe controls for empty values

 * Visualisation tab
-  * catch empty selectiona and replace "replacement has lenght zero" with "no optima fulfill these conditions", fix reload when selection changes
+  * catch empty selection and replace "replacement has lenght zero" with "no optima fulfill these conditions", fix reload when selection changes
-  * expand scatterplot to more frame space and capture longer numbers

 Correlation tab
   * only strike through the variable that has been removed